-Requests for official transcripts for all campuses must be submitted to the University Registrar's office in St. Paul in writing and personally signed.
+Requests for official transcripts for all campuses must be submitted to the registrar's office in St. Paul in writing and personally signed.
 No transcripts are issued for students with unpaid accounts.
 All transcripts from other schools in the student's file remain the property of Bethel Seminary and cannot be released to the student or other parties.
-Bethel Seminary releases transcripts only of course work completed at the seminary.
+Bethel Seminary releases transcripts only of coursework completed at the seminary.